adelowo/portfolio/content/posts/2015-12-16-build-a-mvc-framework-with-AuraPHP-and-Twig.md

 ---

 layout : post
-description: In my [previous post]({{site.baseurl}}/blog/2015/12/14/the-need-to-use-a-template-engine), I discussed the benefits a template engine could bring to a project and why major frameworks have native support for them. tags : [PHP]
+summary: In my previous post, I discussed the benefits a template engine could bring to a project and why major frameworks have native support for them. tags : [PHP]
+title: "Building a simplistic MVC framework with AuraPHP and Twig"
+date: "2015-12-16"

 ---